Summer Ranger Programs At Gettysburg

 CIVIL WAR SOLDIER (1 hour) Over 160,000 soldiers participated in the Battle of Gettysburg.
 Find out why they enlisted, why they fought, and what they endured during the four years of the American Civil War.
 Meet at the Ranger Program Site behind the Museum and Visitor Center, daily at 2:00 P.M.

-EVENING CAMPFIRE PROGRAMS.
-(1 hour) Rangers present programs on a wide variety of topics on the Battle of Gettysburg and the American Civil War.
+CAMPFIRE AT PITZER WOODS (1 hour) Rangers present programs on a wide variety of topics on the Battle of Gettysburg and the American Civil War.
 Campfire programs are held nightly at the park Amphitheater at Pitzer Woods, Auto Tour Stop 6, at 8:30 P.M.

 PROGRAMS FOR YOUNG VISITORS